ecostruxure-openapi/asset-advisor-api/code-samples/java/README.md

  ```
  mvn exec:java -Dexec.mainClass="example.GetSiteRiskLevelSubscriptions" -Dexec.args="token=nFxghx baseUrl=https://api.exchange.se.com/ecostruxure" -Dexec.cleanupDaemonThreads=false
  ```
-#### Get details site risk level subscription
+## Get Details Site Risk Level Subscription
 Retrieve details of a site risk level subscription in Asset Advisor, including information such as callback, sitesScope and riskLevelThreshold.
-## Run using bash terminal with arguments that has to be passed
+### Run using bash terminal with arguments that has to be passed
  - -b to pass baseUrl
  - -c to pass className
  - -t to pass token (Note: without Bearer)